perticascatalin/Research/README.md

 # MastersExperiments

+Thesis Title: **Scaling the composition of functions representing relational operations in statistical learning**

-## E1: On scaling the compositionality of order and other relational operations in statistical learning (in progress)
+## E1: Compositionality of operations based on order relations (in progress)

 Applications: